-You also have the possibility to do these steps after mondorestore has restored your system, just before rebooting the machine.
+TIP - You can also edit GRUB and /etc/modprobe.conf after mondorestore has restored your system, just before rebooting the machine.

-If your target system uses a Intel SATA controller you have to do instead:
+If your target system uses an Intel SATA controller you have to instead declare:

-'''

 alias scsi_hostadapter ata_piix

-'''

 You should also edit the /usr/sbin/mindi file to include the disk controller modules for the target machine.
-Look for the FORCE MODS line and edit:
+Look for the FORCE_MODS line and edit:

-'''

 FORCE_MODS="mptsas mptspi"

-'''

-or you can load the driver with modprobe mptspi so that mindi picks it up in the backup.
+or you can load the driver with modprobe mptspi so that mindi picks it up when generating boot disks.